NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 2. Your screen should look like the one below.

-Note the firmware version in the images shown may not reflect the most current firmware at the time of your deployment, so use the image firmwares simply as reference to show how to read the info, and use the latest firmware files available from our support site when updating your Nodes.
+Note: The firmware version in the images shown may not reflect the most current firmware at the time of your deployment, so use the image firmwares simply as reference to show how to read the info, and use the latest firmware files available from our support site when updating your Nodes.

-Congratulations!!!
+Congratulations!
 Your Node V3 firmware has been updated!
 If you have any questions or issues during this process, please reach out to CTT Customer Support for assistance.

-5 Final Thoughts
+7 Final Thoughts

 This User Guide is a living document.
-Your experiences and input are greatly appreciated so please don’t hesitate to reach out to us regarding what you’d like to see included here.
-You can submit your suggestions and any errors to our Customer Service Desk here and we will work to incorporate them in future revisions.
-All material © Cellular Tracking Technologies, 2024.
+Your experiences and input are greatly appreciated, so please don’t hesitate to reach out to us regarding what you’d like to see included here.
+You can submit your suggestions and any errors to our Customer Service Desk here, and we will work to incorporate them in future revisions.